-Mark this date in your calendars; more info will be available in early 2015.
+Mark this date in your calendar; more info will be available early in 2015.

 The Manotick Art Association (MAA) is a non-profit organization with a mission to support, encourage and foster the development of artists within the Rideau Valley area.

 We are celebrating our 40th anniversary during the 2014/2015 season!
 Many exciting activities and events are planned for the upcoming year – we invite you to browse through our site and get to know more about MAA and our talented artists.

 To find out more about who we are and what we do, have a look at our Brochure or MAA Bylaws.

 7:30 to 9:30pm Usually the first Tuesday of the month from September through June.

 Tomkins Hall, lower level of St. James Anglican Church